-Although the concept itself may seem quite obvious, many people still don’t properly understand what a recruitment process is, what it involves and why it is so important.
-One of the most critical processes managed by HR, a correct recruitment process is the key to hire the right talents, with the necessary skills and mindset to make your business grow.
+Although the concept itself may seem obvious, many people still don’t properly understand what a recruitment process is, what it involves and why it is so important.
+Being one of the most critical processes managed by HR, recruiting is the key to hire the right and best talents with the necessary skills and mindset to make your business grow.

-Long story short, the recruitment process is the sequence of steps to search, sort, select and hire new employees in a company.
+Long story short, this process is the sequence of steps to search, sort, select and hire new employees in a company.

-A disorganized recruitment process might end up hiring people who are not ideal for the job position.
-Other common issues caused by the lack of efficiency in this process are delays for filling a needed position, unqualified candidates attracted by a wrong or unclear job description lost or overlooked CVs, and poorly planned interviews.
+A disorganized recruiting process might end up in the hiring manager hiring people who are not ideal for the job position.
+Other common issues caused by the lack of efficiency in this operation are delays for filling a needed position, unqualified candidates attracted by wrong or poorly written job descriptions and job postings or overlooked CVs, and badly planned interview processes.

 According to the Business Dictionary, recruitment is: